lvillasen/RedPitaya-Hello-World-FPGA/README.md

 ## RedPitaya-Hello-World-FPGA

 Simple projects to re-program the FPGA of the RedPitaya board that illustrate the use of standard IPs from Vivado in combination with modules written in Verilog.
-Tested with Vivado v2019.1, see https://www.xilinx.com/support/download.html.
+You can use any version of Vivado, see https://www.xilinx.com/support/download.html.

 If you do not want to re-program the FPGA of the RedPitaya, you can use its official memory map with C code as shown here: